Sandhiya-1718/Week02-Object-Oriented-Programming/README.md

 ### Day 6: Encapsulation, Interfaces, Abstract Classes, and Polymorphism
 - Principles of encapsulation
 - Using interfaces and abstract classes
 - Understanding polymorphism and dynamic method dispatch

+## 🛠️ Prerequisites

+- Completion of Week 1 Java Basics (especially familiarity with Java syntax, variables, control flow, arrays, strings, and functions).
+- A computer with a supported operating system (Windows, macOS, Linux).
+- Java Development Kit (JDK) installed (version 17+ recommended).
+- A code editor or Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or VS Code.
+- Basic knowledge of compiling and running Java programs from the terminal or through an IDE.

-## How to Use This Repository
+## 📂 How to Use This Repository

 The repository is organized by each module.
 You will find related code examples, notes, and assignments in their respective folders or branches.
 Explore the code to reinforce your understanding and practice.

+## ⏭️ Next Steps

+Move ahead to **Week 3 - Data Structures** where you’ll explore LinkedLists, Stacks, Queues, HashMaps, Sorting & Searching algorithms, and Runtime Analysis.